deepika-jangid/Auto_Website_Deployment/README.md

 # Pre-Requisites for this Project
   Although this project is very easy to build but all you need is a basic understanding of the concepts of git,github,jenkins,docker and rhel8 and also how to configure and setup   all these in your system.
 If you know that, then follow the methodology given below to make it happen on your own.

+# Working
+We have to create 3 Jobs here on Jenkins:-
+ # JOB # 1
+If Developer push to dev branch then Jenkins will fetch from dev and deploy on dev-docker environment.

+ # JOB # 2
+If Developer push to master branch then Jenkins will fetch from master and deploy on master-docker environment.
+<b>Note</b>- Both dev-docker and master-docker environment are on different docker containers.

+ # JOB # 3
+Manually the QA team will check (test) for the website running in dev-docker environment.
+If it is running fine then Jenkins will merge the dev branch to master branch and trigger <b>job 2</b>